Polyaspartic acid: Applications

 As it can be synthesized in an environmentally friendly way and is biodegradable, polyaspartate is a potential green alternative to several materials such as sodium polyacrylate used in disposable diapers and agriculture.
 It can act as a super-swelling material in diapers, feminine hygiene products, and food packaging.
-The level of water uptake which is inversely related to the mechanical properties of the hydrogel can be tuned by changing the crosslinking density.
+The level of water uptake which is inversely related to the mechanical properties of the hydrogel can be tuned by changing the crosslinking density.In addition to its industrial uses, solid-state NMR studies have shown that poly‑aspartate can integrate into amorphous calcium carbonate (ACC) nanoparticles, adopting α‑helix conformations that significantly stabilize the ACC phase and delay its crystallization.
+Moreover, NMR relaxation data reveal that structural water molecules within ACC undergo millisecond-timescale 180° flips, suggesting that dynamic hydration plays a crucial role in the stabilization mechanism.